heisenbrook/udacity-deep-learning-projects/README.md

 The output of the project will be a CSV file with a header row that includes column names such as **Title**, **Year**, **Synopsis**, **Review**, **Review Sentiment**, and **Original Language**.
 The Original Language column will indicate the language of the review and synopsis (*en/fr/sp*) before translation.
 The dataframe will consist of 30 rows, with each row corresponding to a movie.

+### Fourth project - Face generation with GAN

+This project is about defining and training a Generative Adverserial network on a dataset of faces.
+The goal is to get a generator network to generate and save new images of faces that look as realistic as possible.